andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ### Introduction

 Lately, I've spent a lot of time interviewing Android developers.
 And I was surprised how little amount of Android devs know C language.
-Most of the developers know only one language and run their code only on JVM.
-But I will try to bust this myth:  sometimes C code can be much simpler to write and much simpler to run.
+Most of the developers use only Java and convinced that C is too complex for their needs.
+But I will try to bust this myth - C code can be much simpler to write and much simpler to run.

 ### Toolchain